 A family member, a friend, or a person you know in real life: If you know someone, who is planning on selling a used Peloton, that is your best bet for a safe and trustworthy transaction.
 Plus, your close friends or family members should be able to give you an excellent deal!

-No matter where you decide to purchase your used Peloton, make sure you proceed with caution.
+No matter where you decide to purchase your used Peloton, proceed with caution.

 To best protect yourself from any scams or instances of fraud, always check to see if the seller is verified.
-If the interaction doesn’t seem or feel right to you, don’t take the risk.
+Don’t take the risk if the interaction doesn’t seem or feel right to you.
 Wait for the right opportunity.

 Peloton plans on selling used Bikes through its website starting this year.
 Keep an eye out for any good deals on their site.